suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

     - `disney-world-2018`

 The above command changes my current directory to be `family-pictures`.
-If you want to navigate down further into `disney-world-2018` you can use `cd` again
+If you want to navigate down further into `disney-world-2018` you can use `cd` again:

 ```shell
 cd disney-world-2018